Sai-Santhan/game-of-life/README.md

 # Intro

-This is just a fun project of mine to learn react hooks
+This is just a fun project of mine to learn react hooks.

 # Getting Started with Create React App